PVBonev/chat-app/README.md

 ### Viewing Messages
 Messages are displayed in real-time in the chat window.
 The messages are fetched from the server every 3 seconds.

-## Code Explanation

-### `MainController.java`
-Handles the main endpoints of the application:
-- `GET /`: Loads the index page and displays all messages.
-- `POST /send`: Handles the submission of new messages.

-### `MessageService.java`
-Provides methods to interact with the `MessageRepository` for saving and retrieving messages.

-### `AsyncMessageService.java`
-Provides asynchronous methods for saving messages to improve performance.

-### `index.html`
-The main HTML template for the application, using Thymeleaf for dynamic content rendering.

 ## Logging
 The application uses SLF4J for logging.
 Logs are printed to the console with information about accessing pages and sending messages.